simon987/dataarchivist.net/content/posts/tt_1.md

 except Exception as e:
     print(json.dumps({
-		# Tell task_tracker that this task failed.
-It will be re-attempted later
+		# tell task_tracker that this task failed. it will be re-attempted later
         "result": 1,
-		# Send full stack trace.
-It will be available in the Logs page.
+		# send full stack trace. it will be available in the logs page.
         "logs": [
             {"message": str(e) + traceback.format_exc(), "level": 3}
         ]